jeffpk62/tone-analyzer/developer-overview.md

 To analyze the tone of an individual's text, you pass the input text to the service via the `GET` or `POST /v3/tone` method.
 To analyze the exchanges in a conversation, you pass input to the service via the `POST /v3/tone_chat` method.
 In both cases, the service returns its analysis in JSON format.

-For more information, see [Using the general purpose endpoint](/docs/services/tone-analyzer/using-tone.html) and [Using the customer engagement endpoint](/docs/services/tone-analyzer/using-tone-chat.html).
+For more information, see [Using the general-purpose endpoint](/docs/services/tone-analyzer/using-tone.html) and [Using the customer-engagement endpoint](/docs/services/tone-analyzer/using-tone-chat.html).

 ## Using Software Development Kits
 {: #sdks}